JulieC0/FinalProjCompSys/README.md

 # FinalProjCompSys
+This program will allow inputs to be a single lowercase or uppercase character.
 To run this program, please enter from the command line in the directory to which you dowload these files ./main followed by an FSM definition file name and an inputs file name.
 For example, to get the results: